read below to learn more

 Emily Hanna, LLMSW

 Emily is committed to providing evidence-based practices tailored to her client’s individual needs and treatment goals in a supportive, compassionate environment.
-Emily completed her Master’s of Social Work (MSW) at the University of Michigan, and clinical internship at the University of Michigan Health System Department of Psychiatry.
-There, she specialized in the treatment of anxiety disorders and obsessive-compulsive disorder.
-In addition to Cognitive Behavioral Therapy and Dialectical Behavioral Therapy, Emily is trained in Mindfulness-Based Cognitive Therapy, and often utilizes mindfulness in her practice.
-Emily works with children, adolescents, and young adults struggling with anxiety, depression, obsessive-compulsive and related disorders, interpersonal issues, and life adjustments.
+Emily completed her Master’s of Social Work at the University of Michigan, and clinical internship in the Michigan Medicine Child and Adolescent section of Outpatient Psychiatry.
+There, she specialized in the treatment of anxiety disorders, including social anxiety, generalized anxiety, phobic disorders, and panic disorder, as well as the treatment of depression and obsessive-compulsive disorder.

 Emily’s practice is fee-for-service.
 Established clients may contact Emily at (734) 224-3822 x 109 or at firstname.lastname@example.org.
 Please keep in mind that email is not HIPAA compliant.